blackmetal2000/APC/README.md

 #### Introduction

 This POC demonstrates the new undocumented syscall `NtQueueApcThreadEx2`, used for APC code injection.
 By default, the thread must be in an alertable state.
 However, with `QUEUE_USER_APC_FLAGS_SPECIAL_USER_APC`, this requirement can be bypassed.
-Futhermore, this project only Direct Syscalls.
+Futhermore, this project only NT APIs + Direct Syscalls.

 #### Signature